 - A 2011 University of California, Los Angeles (UCLA) study revealed that diabetics using Byetta® were 6 times more likely to develop pancreatitis than those treated with other diabetes drugs.
 The drug also resulted in 2.9 times as many instances of pancreatic cancer than reported with other diabetes treatments.

 Januvia®, known generically as Sitagliptin and also marketed as Janumet®, is manufactured by Merck & Co.
 The FDA alerted doctors and patients in 2009 that the drug likely increased risk of pancreatitis.
 There were 88 reported cases of Januvia® patients developing pancreatitis between 2006 and 2009.

 While Januvia® is an oral medication and Byetta® is an injectable, Januvia® has similar statistics in relation to pancreatitis and pancreatic cancer.
 UCLA researchers studied both drugs in 2011 and found that patients using Januvia® were also 6 times more likely to develop pancreatitis, and 2.7 times as likely as patients using different diabetes drugs to report pancreatic cancer.

 Were you injured?
 Call us today for a free case review!

 The South Carolina drug injury and mass torts attorneys at George Sink, P.A.
-Injury Lawyers are currently reviewing South Carolina Byetta® and Januvia® pancreatitis and pancreatic cancer cases.
+Injury Lawyers willing to review potential Byetta® and Januvia® pancreatitis and pancreatic cancer cases.
 There is national litigation that South Carolina Byetta® and Januvia® victims can participate in.
 If you or a loved one developed pancreatitis, pancreatic cancer, or other health issues after using Byetta® or Januvia® to treat diabetes, contact the South Carolina personal injury attorneys at George Sink, P.A.
 Injury Lawyers.